NuktukDev/NuktukDev/README.md

 <!--Intro start-->

 I love to work in JavaScript, PHP and Node.js, but also love expanding my utility belt with new languages that fit the job.
-My programming kick started when I wanted to add functionality to a browser text-based game I played back in 2012, after research, I discovered the game was run with MCCodes https://mccodes.com and started becoming an active member on the forum https://makewebgames.io where I would go on to make some of my own games.

-My favorite activities include journaling, running, and binging google to learn about new topics.

-I have recently been getting into Python to do web scraping with Selenium, so that I can log new entries from Buff, a CSGO website.
-I'm also interested in writing bash scripts to help automate some docker deployments.

 <!--Intro end-->